SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 For MediaWiki 1.21.x and earlier you need to install the [Extension Installer](https://github.com/JeroenDeDauw/ExtensionInstaller/blob/master/README.md) extension.

-Once you are done installing the Extension Installer, go to its directory so composer.phar is installed in the right place.
+Once you are done installing the Extension Installer extension, go to its directory so composer.phar is installed in the right place.

     cd extensions/ExtensionInstaller